jentery/391/index.md

 ## Metafiction

 What's metafiction?
 How does it behave?
-How does it correspond with the "silent protagonist," "skeuomorphism," and the use of voice-over?
-Metafiction is also a great opportunity to talk about interfaces.
+How does it correspond with role-playing, "skeuomorphism," the "fourth wall," and even the use of voice-over?
+Metafiction will be a great opportunity for us to talk about interfaces ("HUDs").

-Examples: *The Stanley Parable* and *Her Story*
+Examples: *The Stanley Parable*, *OFF*, *Metal Gear Solid*, and *Her Story*

 ## Fantasy